Ways your credit card info might be stolen and how to prevent it

 What to do if your credit card number is stolen

-If your credit card number has been stolen, the Federal Trade Commission (FTC) outlines the steps you should take right away:
+If your credit card number has been stolen, don’t wait to take action.
+The Federal Trade Commission (FTC) outlines the steps you should take right away:

 - Follow up with a letter or email that includes your account number, the date and time the card was noticed missing and when you reported the loss.
 Keep a copy of your letter for your records.

 - Check your credit card statement carefully for purchases you didn’t make and report any fraudulent transactions immediately.

 Am I responsible for fraudulent credit card purchases?